 What is Kyber Network?

-The Kyber Network was set up in 2017 by its co-founder and CEO Loi Luu, a blockchain researcher and co-founder of SmartPool, together with back-end engineer Victor Tran – the former chief technology officer (CTO) of Clixy and 24/7 Digital Group – and Yaron Velner, CEO of B.Protocol.
-The organisation is based in Singapore and employs about 50 people.
+The Kyber Network was set up in 2017 by its co-founder and CEO Loi Luu, a blockchain researcher and co-founder of SmartPool, together with back-end engineer Victor Tran – the former chief technology officer of Clixy and 24/7 Digital Group – and Yaron Velner, CEO of B.Protocol.
+The organisation is based in Singapore and employs about 60 people.

 In 2017, the network organised an initial coin offering (ICO), which succeeded in raising $52m – substantially more than the aimed-for $46m.
-Although there was initially a lot of interest, the network did not go live on the Ethereum blockchain straight away, but instead waiting until February 2018 to start up on Ethereum.
+Although there was initially a lot of interest, the network did not go live on the Ethereum blockchain straight away, instead waiting until February 2018 to start up on Ethereum.

 The Kyber Network is a protocol that runs on the Ethereum blockchain and supports a decentralised crypto exchange called KyberSwap.
-KyberSwap works like a normal crypto exchange would, but with one important difference: rather than have a standardised rate of exchange or an order book, the rates of exchange are built into the system’s protocol itself.
+KyberSwap works like a normal crypto exchange would, but with one important difference: rather than having a standardised rate of exchange or an order book, the rates of exchange are built into the system’s protocol itself.

 This means that customers on the exchange only pay fees in ether (ETH) and the transactions are settled on the blockchain.
 The exchange is not controlled by a company, but uses code to help carry out transactions.

 There are three different parts of the Kyber Network that help create and run KyberSwap.
-These are smart contracts, which allow the tokens to be traded and exchanged; takers, who remove liquidity from the network and carry out trades; and reserves, which give the network its liquidity.
+These are: smart contracts, which allow the tokens to be traded and exchanged; takers, who remove liquidity from the network and carry out trades; and reserves, which give the network its liquidity.